 I am an English as a Second Language (ESL) teacher.
 I’ve been teaching for seven years.
 I’m passionate about helping adult immigrants learn the English language.
 I enjoy learning new cultures and languages.
-During my experience as a teacher, I’ve had students face difficult circumstances, some that required referrals for housing, healthcare, legal counsel, or a chance to have their voices heard.
+During my experience as a teacher, I’ve had students face difficult circumstances, some of which required referrals for housing, healthcare, legal counsel, or a chance to have their voices heard.
 I’ve had the opportunity to listen to their stories, provide comfort in their time of need, and be their ear.

-The many “thank you” messages I received was moving and humbling.
+The many “thank you” messages I received were moving and humbling.
 I realized that there is a strong connection between the teaching profession and social work.
 The problems some of my students had to deal with eventually interfered with their ability to learn English.
 As a teacher, I was only allowed to teach.
 To me, that wasn’t enough to help my students; I wanted to do more.
 I began taking training classes relating to social work.

 I received a Family Development credential learning how to empower families in need to become self-reliant.
-Although I already had an Associate’s degree and a Bachelor’s in English, I went back to school and graduated with an Associate in Human Services degree.
+Although I already had an Associate’s degree and a Bachelor’s in English, I went back to school and graduated with an Associate’s in Human Services degree.
 I’ve taken trainings on case management and read several books about the social work field.
-I became a member of the National Association of Social Workers (NASW), and I am now applying to graduate school for a MSW.
+I became a member of the National Association of Social Workers (NASW), and I am now applying to graduate school for an MSW.

 Also, I participate in hosted debates on Twitter regarding issues in the social work field.
 I’m a determined person, and I believe I can still have a career as a teacher and be a social worker as well.
 My hope is to continue educating and helping people who live in underserved communities.
 I have a big heart and want to do my part in making a difference in this world.
 Someday I hope to have that chance.